 Can a slight touch—or even no touch—really help you feel better?
 The complementary medicine approach, known as energy therapy, is a body of ancient practices based on the very premise that subtle touch, or no touch at all, can balance and heal a person’s personal energy system, also called the biofield.
 By tapping into the mind-body connection, energy therapy has been shown to access, channel, balance and/or manipulate energy to promote health, healing and general well-being.

-Many cultures have built sophisticated healing systems on the concept of a circulating personal energetic life force (called, for example, ki, chi, or prana) and other aspects of personal energy.
-These complex healing systems, used and honed for thousands of years, are the basis for such practices as acupuncture, hands-on healing, chanting, and many other ways of viewing and balancing the body’s energy.
+Many cultures have built sophisticated healing systems on the concept of a circulating personal energetic life force (known as ki, chi, or prana) and other aspects of personal energy.
+These complex energy-based healing systems, used and honed for thousands of years, are the basis for the many ways of viewing and balancing the body’s energy.

 While there have been no specific clinical studies for energy therapy and ITP, there are studies that are related to some aspects of the disease.
 These studies and the results from PDSA’s Survey on Non-Traditional Treatments of ITP show that energy therapy can have a positive, healing effect on the body.

 What are the risks of using energy therapies?

 There is no known downside risk to the hands-on healing therapies including Reiki and healing touch, or breathing therapies such as Qi gong.
 Also, because energy therapies do not use ingestible medications, the approach won’t interfere with conventional treatments.

 According to literature, EH [energy healing] is noninvasive and poses little downside risk to patients.
 More than 50 major hospitals and clinics throughout the United States offer EH to patients.
 Because negative outcomes are at or near zero throughout the literature, EH is a candidate for use on many medical conditions.4